 However, in just the past few weeks, a rare window of opportunity has opened up.
 For the first-time ever, a potential treatment for Sanfilippo Syndrome Type B is on the horizon and within reach.
 We realize this is a crucial, God-ordained moment, with a narrow window of opportunity to make a difference.

-A company has agreed to create an early access program that would allow a number of Sanfilippo Syndrome Type B children to receive enzyme replacement therapy before it obtains FDA approval.
-This treatment would provide the very enzyme our children's bodies cannot produce -- helping them stay healthy and potentially slowing or even preventing decline.
+A company has agreed to create an expanded access program that would allow a number of Sanfilippo Syndrome Type B children to receive treatment before it obtains FDA approval, helping them stay healthy and potentially slowing or even preventing decline.

 To move this treatment forward, $6 million total is needed, with $3.8 million required by Dec 1 to take the next critical step.